ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The Privacy Pass protocol is split into two phases that are built upon the functionality described in {{pp-api}} later.

-The first phase, "issuance", provides the client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
-The second phase, "redemption", allows the client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.
+The first phase, "issuance", provides the Client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
+The second phase, "redemption", allows the Client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.
 The protocol must satisfy two cryptographic security requirements known as "unlinkability" and "unforgeability".